knaw-huc/textrepo/docs/indexing.rst

 Indexing moments
 ----------------

-When are changes made to the ES indexes?
+When are changes made to the ES indices?

 - ``POST /rest/files``      -> Creating a new file resource will create ES docs with empty body
 - ``PUT  /rest/files``      -> Updating a file resource will update ES docs with latest version contents or an empty body when no latest version contents available